 Matt Flanery grew up in De Kalb, Texas.
 Following high school, Matt went to Texas A&M University in College Station, where he worked summers to help pay his way through school.
 After graduating with a Political Science degree, he enrolled in Texas Tech Law School.
 While in law school, Matt won the Jurisprudence Award for receiving the highest grade in both Torts (Personal Injury Litigation) and Trial Advocacy.
 He was selected to the National Mock Trial Team, and was honored with an early induction to the Board of Barristers where he received a scholarship for his work as the Vice Chairman of Administration.

-Following law school, Matt married his wife Stephanie Flanery, and they had have lived in Tyler ever since.
-Matt and Stephanie balance Grant & Flanery's thriving law practice with raising two young and vivacious children ("Maddie" and "Ozzie") and teaching Sunday School at Colonial Hills Baptist Church.
+Following law school, Matt married Stephanie Flanery, and they had have lived in Tyler ever since.
+Matt and Stephanie balance Grant & Flanery's thriving law practice with raising three young and vivacious children (Maddie, Ozzie, and Raylan) and teaching Sunday School at Colonial Hills Baptist Church.

 In 2006, Matt joined his long-time friend and former law school classmate Darren Grant to form the Grant & Flanery Law Firm.
 Since then, Matt has dedicated his practice to representing the hard working men and women of East Texas, especially those who have been injured by a careless driver of an 18-wheeler, commercial truck, or passenger vehicle.